ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 1. Candidate View
     - A user can see “Edit Profile” option as a candidate
     - Candidates see "Apply for Jobs" but no "Create Job" button.
+Instructions: Perform the Login Success acceptance test from feature 1.
+Near the top right of your screen you will see a suitcase symbol next to the word "Jobs", click on it.
+You should be taken to a new screen with the words "All Job Postings" in blue, along with a smaller button for "Saved Jobs" and a search bar.
+This should be all that is there, concluding the test.

 2. Update Profile Details
     - A Candidate adds their "Software Engineering" skills and saves the profile.
+Instructions: Perform the Login Success acceptance test from feature 1. at the bottom left of your screen you will see a grey circle with the simplified outline of a persons head and shoulders, click that.
+Now click the words "Edit Profile" that appear above it and expect to be taken to a new screen.
+This screen should list the information you entered when signing up, followed by several fields.
+In the field labelled "User Skills", there should be a button labelled "Add Skill".
+Click this button and enter the words "Software Engineering" into the section that is created.
+Press the "Confirm" button and expect to be taken back to the home screen.
+Repeat the steps for entering the edit profile screen and observe that the added skill is still there to conclude the test.

 3. Resume Upload Success
     - A Candidate uploads a PDF resume.